-Just how much water did we get from the Spring Blizzard of 2005?
+Just how much water do we actually get from winter snow storms?

 Days like this make you hungry…for snow ice cream!
-Learn how to make your own, gather a large bowl of clean snow.
+To make your own, gather a large bowl of clean snow.
 Stir in the following ingredients: